 Wooden box traps with a metal striking bar work similar to mousetraps by releasing a metal bar striker onto the dormouse neck.
 This breaks their neck immediately and living dormice in a trap is seldom seen.
 Older designs use either a wooden shutter door or lift a metal bar to the dormouse’s throat, suffocating it within a very short time.

 Such wooden box traps come either with one or two catching cavities and always have a wooden extension with a hole.
 Into this hole, a stick gets inserted, which is used for maneuvering the trap into the trees and removing them again.
 These are the standard traps nowadays, made by local artisans in rural villages, which therefore always vary in size and design.
-There is no industrial production of such traps.
+There is currently no industrial production of such traps.

 Crossbow traps